huntabyte/shadcn-svelte/apps/www/src/content/theming.md

 We use CSS variables for styling.
 This allows you to easily change the colors of components without having to update class names.

-**CSS variables must be defined without color space function**.
+**CSS variables must be defined without the color space function**.
 See the [Tailwind CSS documentation](https://tailwindcss.com/docs/customizing-colors#using-css-variables) for more information.

 ## Hex -> Color Channel